Japanese government warns megaquake could kill 300,000 and halve GDP

 A megaquake is an earthquake of magnitude 8 or higher, capable of causing more damage than a typical quake, especially when it occurs close to the surface or in densely populated regions.

 One is expected to strike along the Nankai Trough, a 900km seabed zone where the Philippine Sea Plate is subducting under the Eurasian Plate.
-A magnitude 9 earthquake along the trough could spark massive tsunamis and the collapse of hundreds of buildings, particularly if it were to strike late at night during winter.
+A magnitude 9 earthquake along this trough could spark massive tsunamis and the collapse of hundreds of buildings.

-The new assessment estimates 298,000 deaths and over 1.2 million people displaced, roughly 10 per cent of Japan’s population.
+The impacts on the population would be particularly severe if the quake were to strike late at night during winter, with most people inside their homes.

 The Nankai Trough, off Japan’s southwestern coast, is known to produce major earthquakes every 100 to 150 years.
 The last major events were in the 1940s, and seismologists say strain has been building steadily since.